Mel B opens up on suicide attempt, drug use, plastic surgery in memoir

 "I made a call and a friend of mine came over.
 We had a lot of champagne and a lot of fun.
 I fell asleep happy because we'd fulfilled a fantasy."

 From there she says she 'enjoyed' threesomes and often initiated them herself, targeting LA party girls or lap-dancers, trawling nightclubs to pick out girls they found attractive.
-They also tried to drag celebrities in they 'sex web'.
+They also tried to drag celebrities into their 'sex web'.

 Some girls like socialite Lady Victoria Hervey - said 'yes', some girls - like popstar Rita Ora - said 'no'.